Chuck Smith (American football coach)

-Chuck Smith (born December 21, 1957) is an American former football coach.
+Chuck Smith (born December 21, 1957) is an American football coach who is assistant at South Warren High School under his father Brandon.
 Smith served as the head coach at Boyle County High School, Campbellsville High School, and Allen County Scottsville High School.
 Smith also served as linebackers coach at the University of Kentucky.
 At Boyle County, Smith won six state championships and a KHSAA record breaking five in a row from 1999 to 2003.
 Smith is highly regarded as one of the best football coaches in Kentucky high school football history.

 Early life and education

 Smith was born on December 21, 1957 in Louisville, Kentucky.
 He was an all-state linebacker at Jeffersontown High School, graduating in 1977.
 He was a linebacker for the University of Kentucky from 1978 to 1980.